papis/papis/doc/source/importing.rst

 and creates papis Documents out of it.

-This script will retrieve the documents from zotero (be it ``pdf`` documents or else) and important information like tags.
+This script will retrieve the documents from zotero (be it ``pdf`` documents or something else) and important information like tags.

 .. code:: bash